The Sipping Point

 • Increased risk of OUI

-• Increased risk of Sexually Transmitted Disease
+• Increased risk of Sexually Transmitted Infection

 • Increased risk of death